Wild organic green tea from Thailand, made from the second and third leaves.

 Since this tea is from old trees, it withstands boiling water, although cooling it down a few degrees will help you to reveal the secret, delicate side of the tea.

 Over time, this tea will become more and more reminiscent of sheng pu-erh, with beautiful dried fruit melodies.
 So there's no risk in buying here–the tea won't go bad.
-We have some from the batch of 2017 left on stock to compare.

 The material is rich, so the tea steeps endlessly.